passiv/snaptrade-sdks/sdks/python/README.md

 ### `snaptrade.authentication.register_snap_trade_user`<a id="snaptradeauthenticationregister_snap_trade_user"></a>

-Registers a new SnapTrade user under your ClientID.
-A user secret will be automatically generated for you and must be properly stored in your database.
+Registers a new SnapTrade user under your Client ID.
+A user secret will be automatically generated for you and must be properly stored in your system.
-Most SnapTrade operations require a user ID and user secret to be passed as a parameter.
+Most SnapTrade operations require a user ID and user secret to be passed in as parameters.

 #### 🛠️ Usage<a id="🛠️-usage"></a>